borea17/borea17.github.io/_posts/2020-09-04-MONET_summary.md

   To allow for a variable number of attention masks, [Burgess et al.
   (2019)](https://arxiv.org/abs/1901.11390) use a
   recurrent neural network $\alpha_{\boldsymbol{\psi}}$ for the decomposition.
-Therein an auto-regressive process is defined for the ongoing state.
+Therein, an auto-regressive process is defined for the ongoing state.
   This state is called "scope" $\textbf{s}_k \in [0, 1]^{W\times
   H}$ (image width $W$ and height $H$) as it is